distributethe6ix/hands_on_examples/1-k8s-wordpress-mysql/README.md

 # Wordpress up and running with Civo Kubernetes and MySQL
 ## Prerequisites
 - Git to clone the repo and downlod the MySQL and Wordpress YAMLs.
-- Access to Civo.com Cloud to be able to provision K8s clusters and set DNS records
+- Access to Civo.com Cloud to be able to provision K8s clusters and set DNS records.
+First time user?
+Sign up for 1 month and $250 in credits!
 - Civo CLI to download and merge kubeconfig and scale clusters as needed (we will download this)
 - Kubectl to access the K8s cluster
 - The deployment manifests for Wordpress and MySQL
 - A domain name like `example.xyz`.
 I used Google Domains to purchase marinowijay.info
 - Your domain pointing to custom Name Servers and this is the selected option.
-I used Civo's nameservers.
+I used Civo's nameservers which you can find under Networking --> DNS

+## Set your Nameservers

+Make sure you've set your Domain provider's custom DNS servers to point to Civo's!
+Each domain provider will have a different process.
+You can obtain the list of name servers by logging into Civo.com and going to Networking --> DNS.
+The servers will be listed in the middle pane.

 ## Let's get deploying!

 While you could use any Kubernetes cluster, even with KinD and Minikube, we are aiming to publicly expose this app and make it accessible using a web-browser and a host name.

 ### Clone the repo

 1. Make a new directory `mkdir wordpress`
 2. Change into the directory `cd wordpress`
 3. Clone the repo `git clone https://github.com/distributethe6ix/k8s_examples`